1. What is the contact information for the Student Financial Aid Office?

 16. In addition to the Federal Direct Loan, are there alternative loans that can be pursued?

 Once you are admitted to the university, your admission application will be evaluated for academic scholarship eligibility.
-Academic scholarships are offered to incoming students based on ACT/SAT score and class rank.
+Academic scholarships are offered to incoming freshmen based on ACT/SAT score and class rank.
 Calculate your academic scholarship eligibility using our Scholarship and Cost Estimator.

 18. Does Baylor offer scholarships to students who are National Merit Finalists?